Annual EIT Training

 - All faculty, staff or students who are web authors, and/or content contributors to a UC or UC-affiliated website, mobile app, or the UC intranet Bearcats Landing

 - Faculty and staff who distribute UC-affiliated communications using systems such as Success Factors or Catalyst or through email distribution methods, like listservs or newsletter software

 - All faculty and staff who create or utilize multi-media content presented through channels like YouTube, or used for university events or in trainings

 - Faculty and staff who are involved in the selection, purchasing, and/or management of third party software or systems, either centrally or within units

 - IT Staff (central and distributed) who support implementation of third party systems or who develop or create apps or other software for use at UC

 If you have questions about the requirements for this course, please contact the university’s EIT Accessibility Coordinator.

 Verifying Your Course Completion

-If you have any questions, please contact the Office of Institutional Accessibility.
+If you have any question or need assistance enrolling in the course, please contact the Office of Institutional Accessibility.